KentoNishi/GHP-TensorFlow.js/README.md

 # Simple GitHub Pages TensorFlow.js Project

-A simple client based TensorFlow project in JavaScript by Kento Nishi, powered by Jekyll and GitHub pages.
+A simple client based TensorFlow project in JavaScript, powered by Jekyll and GitHub pages.

 ## Installation
 Clone the repository to your local machine.